-The earlier you put plans in place, the more options you may have ith careful planning it may be possible to reduce significantly the need for your estate to pay Inheritance Tax.
+We all have one thing in common: we can't take our assets with us when we die.
+If you want to ensure that your wealth is preserved for future generations and passed on efficiently, an estate plan is crucial. ● ith careful planning it is possible to significantly reduce the need for your estate to pay Inheritance Tax.
 We spend a lifetime generating wealth and assets but not many of us ensure that it will be passed to the next generation - our children, grandchildren, nieces, nephews, and so on.
-Intergenerational wealth transfer is the passage of wealth from one family generation to the next.
+Estate preservation planning is the transferring of wealth from one family generation to the next.

-It's becoming increasingly important for more people to consider succession planning and intergenerational wealth transfer as part of their financial planning strategy.
-As the Baby Boomer generation reaches retirement age, we're on the brink of a vast shift in assets, unlike any that we have seen before.
+It's becoming increasingly important for more people to consider succession planning and intergenerational wealth transfer as part of their estate preservation planning.
+Increasingly as the baby boomer generation reaches retirement age, we're on the brink of a vast shift in assets, unlike any that we have seen before.